Skip to content

 What Does General Liability Insurance Do?

-General liability insurance, also referred to as commercial general business liability, is an insurance policy designed to protect your company’s assets by covering the costs and expenses incurred during unexpected accidents.
+General liability insurance, also referred to as commercial general business liability, is an insurance policy designed to help protect your company’s assets by covering the costs and expenses incurred during unexpected accidents.

 You can expect your general liability insurance to provide coverage in the following instances: